uwcart/mapstudy/README.md

 	$subject = 'Subject';

-The subject line of the e-mail
+The subject line of the e-mail.

 #### $message